 I cringe a little when people say a specific lifestyle decision was “the best decision they ever made.”
 Or when they say a health choice was “the best thing that ever happened to them.”
 I know what they mean, so I have no legitimate complaint about such phrases.
 But I cringe because nothing is better than being saved from your sin and brought into a right relationship with God.
 Nothing!
 And that is what we are celebrating at Easter.

 Easter reminds us our sin separated us from God.
 Easter teaches us we can’t save ourselves (otherwise the Son of God wouldn’t have died like a criminal).
 And Easter declares to the world that God has power to give new life.

 Even celebrating our own birth (AKA our birthday) should not come close to as exciting as the spiritual birth we remember at Easter.
-Physical birth brought us into a life of sin, but spiritual birth precedes a life of righteousness, real life.
+Physical birth, though an amazing gift, brought us into a life laden with sin, while spiritual birth precedes a life of righteousness, real life.
 So even a birthday celebration shouldn’t compare (in excitement) to an Easter celebration.

 #3 The distractions are minimal (and less appealing).

 One reason Easter may not seem spectacular is the lack of cultural hoopla surrounding it.
 But that makes the holiday even greater!
 Yes, there are bunnies, and eggs, and baskets — but it’s not that hard to keep those elements in the background.
 Not to mention those little traditions are only fascinating for a few years in a child’s life (Christmas gifts, Halloween candy, Valentine’s cards, and even fireworks, are likely more distracting).

-So to have a holiday where we actually can pay attention to what we are celebrating….and on top of that, we are celebrating the most revolutionary event in history…that sounds like the best holiday ever!
+So to have a holiday where we actually can pay attention to what we are celebrating….and on top of that, we are celebrating the most revolutionary event in history…again, the best holiday there is.

 Keep Easter’s Awesomeness!

-If you do that, you may just celebrate the best holiday in the best possible way.
+That is how you celebrate the best holiday in the best possible way.